CLIVERCHEN/cliverchen.github.io/_pages/about.md

 Welcome to my personal website!
 I am Keru Chen, currently a junior majoring in Automation at Xi'an Jiaotong University.
 I am set to receive my Bachelor of Engineering degree in the fall semester of 2025.

-My research interests span the field of artificial intelligence, including the theory and application of machine learning, particularly in reinforcement learning and its applications in areas like healthcare and robotics.
+My research interests span the field of artificial intelligence, including the theory and application of machine learning, particularly in reinforcement learning robotics and LLMs.
 I have also worked on projects in computer vision and computational optical imaging.

 I am very fortunate to be advised by [Prof. Sen Lin](https://slin70.github.io/) from Computer Science Department at University of Houston.
+I am currently a research intern at [Milab](https://milab.westlake.edu.cn/), Westlake University, specializing in robotics, reinforcement learning, and large language-vision-action models.

 You can find my CV here: [Keru Chen's Curriculum Vitae](../assets/CV_Chen_Keru.pdf).